Abdelmenam-Tarek-Abdelmenam/we-share-dog-project-/README.md

 Directions for accessing the Twitter data without actually creating a Twitter account:
 At the bottom of this page you can find two files you can download:

-twitter_api.py: This is the Twitter API code to gather some of the required data for the project.
-Read the code and comments, understand how the code works, then copy and paste it into your notebook. tweet_json.txt: This is the resulting data from twitter_api.py.
+tweet_json.txt: This is the resulting data from twitter_api.py.
 You can proceed with the following part of "Gathering Data for this Project" on the Project Details page: "Then read this tweet_json.txt file line by line into a pandas DataFrame with (at minimum) tweet ID, retweet count, and favorite count."